biocypher/biocypher/unified-language-of-biological-property-graph-database-systems.md

 Open question: do we want multiple node labels, in a hierarchical fashion?
 Are there use cases for having multiple layers like ":Entity -> :Molecule -> :Protein -> :Isoform"?
 Subsets with or without overlaps, such as protein types (enzyme, kinase, etc), drug targets, ...?
 General categories, such as complex constituents, known interactors, ...?

+We could introduce top-level layers (that can be enabled or disabled by the user) as a means of accessibility to the granular structure of the graph.
+For instance, every molecular entity can receive the top-level label ":Molecule", interactions/complexes/etc can have the label ":Function", evidences and other annotations can have the label ":Annotation", and so on.
+These can become more granular and stacked (eg, ":Molecule" > ":SmallMolecule" > ":Drug"), and can be enabled or disabled in the configuration yml file.

 ## Node types
 - DNA: genes, variants, methylation
 	- genes